 Consult with and solicit input from various persons and groups, including, but not limited to other state agencies and any other parties or entities the Commission deems appropriate; and

 Prepare and submit Annual Reports to the legislature by the end of each December outlining Commission activities and appropriate recommendations, with related drafts of legislation necessary to carry out such recommendations, if any.
 The first three reports shall include recommendations regarding topics related to ii-v above.

 The Safe and Supportive Schools Framework Law also directs the Department of Elementary and Secondary Education (DESE) to develop a safe and supportive schools framework and self-assessment tool, consistent with those created by the Behavioral Health and Public Schools (BHPS) Task Force (per section 19 of Chapter 321 in 2008).
-(See Behavorial Health and Public Schools Self-Assessment Tool for Schools for the current version of the framework and tool.)

 The Commission is established to collaborate with and advise DESE on the feasibility of state-wide implementation of the framework.